peymil/getir-task/README.md

 Docker used for testing.

-Fill .env file according to .env.example before starting.
+You can fill .env file according to .env.example before starting.

 .env file is not loading on production.
-Pass env files manually.
+You should pass env variables manually.